01 of 53

 Scarlet Runner Beans (Phaseolus coccineus 'Scarlet Runner')

 Another nice plant for the vegetable garden is Scarlet Runner Bean.
-I tried growing them mixed in with my pole beans, for color, but the pods get confusing when you harvest.
-So now I grow them along my fence.
-But just because they're beans they aren't restricted to the vegetable patch.
+Just because they're beans doesn't mean they're restricted to the vegetable patch.
 Runner beans make great climbers in the garden border.
 They'll bloom longer if you remove some of the early pods.Continue to 26 of 53 below.

 26 of 53